Video Games

 Supergiant expanded on Hades in almost every direction and still ended up with a game that's just as hard to put down.

-Hades set a genuinely high bar for what a roguelike could do with story, and the pressure on Hades II was always going to be proving that wasn't a one-time trick.
-After a year and a half in early access and a full 1.0 release, it's clear Supergiant didn't just repeat the formula, they expanded almost every system that made the first game great and found room for new ones on top.
-Melinoë, Zagreus's sister and this game's protagonist, is fighting her way through the underworld and beyond it to take down Chronos, the Titan of Time, and the run-based structure underneath that fight is the best version of it Supergiant has built yet.
+I put 140 hours into the first Hades and then spent a year and a half deliberately not touching this one in early access, because I wanted to meet it finished.
+Hades set the bar for what a roguelike could do with story, and the pressure on the sequel was always going to be proving that wasn't a one-time trick.
+Melinoë, Zagreus's sister, is fighting through the underworld and out past it to take down Chronos, the Titan of Time, and the run-based machine underneath her is the best version Supergiant has built.

 Stacking a build around the right Omega move is one of the best feelings this genre has produced in years.